rmjarvis/TreeCorr/docs/params.rst

 :ext: (int/str, default=1 for FITS or root for HDF5) The extension (fits) or group (hdf) to read
     from

-    Normally if you are using a fits file, the binary fits table is taken from the first extension, HDU 1.
+    Normally if you are using a FITS file, the binary FITS table is taken from the first extension, HDU 1.
 If you want to read from a different HDU, you can specify which one to use here.
 For HDF files, the default is to read from the root of the file, but you can also